iann0036/hcl2cdktf/README.md

 ## Usage

-> **NOTE:** This project currently requires you to have `terraform` in your PATH

-You should specify a Terraform plan file for processing:
+You should specify a Terraform file for processing:

 ```
-hcl2cdktf myplanfile.tfplan
+hcl2cdktf myplanfile.tf
 ```

 To output to a specific file instead of to stdout:

 ```
-hcl2cdktf myplanfile.tfplan -o mycdktf.ts
+hcl2cdktf myplanfile.tf -o mycdktf.ts
 ```

 #### -o, --output-filename &lt;filename&gt;